Williloo/sus1531/README.md

 The data is reset occasionally, but you can use this link to play around and get a feel for how the application should behave.

-Please note: This frontend and backend that powers this example is experiment.
+Please note: This frontend and backend that powers this example is experimental.
 It will not be perfect and is always under development.

 ### 🐝 4.12.
 Recommended approach